U.S. flag

 • Mullerian anomalies: Septate uterus, bicornuate uterus, and didelphys uterus

-• Placentation: Placenta previa as the placenta is occupying the inferior portion of the uterine cavity.
+• Placentation: Placenta previa as the placenta occupies the inferior portion of the uterine cavity.
 Therefore, the presenting part cannot engage

-• Uterine leiomyoma: Mainly larger myomas located in the lower uterine segment, often intramural or submucosal, that prevent engagement of the presenting part.
+• Uterine leiomyoma: Larger myomas are mainly located in the lower uterine segment, often intramural or submucosal, and prevent engagement of the presenting part.

 • Prematurity